4UPanElektryk/NetBase/README.md

 ## Found a bug?
 Help us fix it!

-[Open a new issue](https://github.com/4UPanElektryk/NetBase/issues/new) with the descryption to your problem.
+[Open a new issue](https://github.com/4UPanElektryk/NetBase/issues/new) with a description of your problem.

 Remember to include screenshots!